koji0701/habitat-sim-research/RESEARCH_DOCUMENTATION.md

-# Habitat-Sim Extensions Documentation
+# Habitat-Sim Extensions Documentation for Research

-This README documents custom extensions built on top of the `habitat-sim` framework.

 ## Table of Contents
 - [ProgrammaticController](#programmaticcontroller)